Edwin Drake: Seneca Oil

-Oil drilling

-Edwin Drake was hired by the Seneca Oil Company to investigate suspected oil deposits in Titusville, Pennsylvania.
+Drake was hired by the Seneca Oil Company to investigate suspected oil deposits in Titusville, Pennsylvania.
 James Townsend, President of the Seneca Oil Company, sent Drake to the site in the spring of 1858.
 The oil company chose the retired railway man partly because he had free use of the rail.
 Drake had no military experience, but Townsend gave him the title of "Colonel" in order to impress the local townspeople.